1988 World Series: Game 5

 Orel Hershiser capped one of the greatest seasons ever by a starting pitcher and one of the most improbable World Series wins in history by pitching a complete game, allowing only four hits, two runs, and striking out nine.
-Stan Javier had both RBIs with a single and a sac fly.
+Stan Javier had two RBIs with a single and a sac fly.

 In addition to Hershiser's performance, the Dodgers won because Mickey Hatcher stepped in for the hobbled Kirk Gibson in left field and provided spark, enthusiasm, and unexpected offense.
-He blasted his second home run in the Series off Oakland starter Storm Davis, a two-run shot, in the first inning; he had hit only one home run in the entire 1988 regular season.
+He hit his second home run in the Series off Oakland starter Storm Davis, a two-run shot, in the first inning; he had hit only one home run in the entire 1988 regular season.

-Mike Davis, a disappointing free-agent signing for most of the 1988 season, added a two-run blast (on a 3-0 count) in the fourth off Davis, and former World Series MVP Rick Dempsey, filling in for an injured Mike Scioscia, drove in Davis with an RBI double in the sixth.
+Mike Davis, a disappointing free-agent signing for most of the 1988 season, added a two-run homerun in the fourth off Davis, and former World Series MVP Rick Dempsey, filling in for an injured Mike Scioscia, drove in Davis with an RBI double in the sixth.

 The only drama of the game briefly arose in the 8th inning: after Javier's single brought the lead to 5–2, Hershiser walked Dave Henderson to bring the tying run to the plate in the form of 42-homer man José Canseco.
 Hershiser got him to pop out, and struck out Dave Parker to end the threat.
 He struck out Tony Phillips for the final out to give the Dodgers their first World Championship since 1981.

-Oakland came into the World Series heavily favored, but anything can happen in a short series, as proven by these 1988 Los Angeles Dodgers, who out-hit (41–28, .246–.177), out-muscled (5 HRs–2 HRs), and out-pitched (2.03–3.92) the seemingly unbeatable Oakland Athletics, incredibly winning the Series in five games, outscoring the A's, 21–11, bringing the Dodgers their sixth World Series Championship, the second as a manager for Tommy Lasorda.
-The Dodger pitching tamed Oakland monsters José Canseco (one hit, his grand slam in Game 1) and Mark McGwire (one hit and one RBI, which came on his Game 3 walk-off home run) for the entire series.
+Oakland came into the World Series heavily favored, but the Dodgers out-hit (41–28 hits, .246–.177 batting average), out-muscled (5–2 homeruns), and out-pitched (2.03–3.92 earned run average) the seemingly unbeatable Oakland Athletics, improbably winning the Series in five games, outscoring the A's, 21–11, bringing the Dodgers their sixth World Series Championship, the second as a manager for Tommy Lasorda.
+Dodger pitching tamed Oakland stars José Canseco (one hit, his grand slam in Game 1) and Mark McGwire (one hit, his walk-off home run in Game 3) for all but their single homeruns the entire series.

 The Dodgers became the first (and so far only) team to have a perfect game pitched against them and win a World Series in the same season.
 Tom Browning of the Cincinnati Reds pitched that perfect game on September 16, 1988.

 With the Lakers winning their fifth NBA championship in nine years four months before, the Dodgers winning the World Series made Los Angeles the first city to have both NBA and World Series champions in the same year.
 This accomplishment would be repeated in 2020, with the same two teams winning their respective championships again.